ParedesGab/PP3-my-community-finances-app/README.md

 + Leading/trailing spaces are accepted (e.g., JanuarY, January, january, "    January", etc).

-+ If the user enters an invalid month name (e.g., jan, or a misspelled month) and an error message is displayed.
++ If the user enters an invalid month name (e.g., jan, or a misspelled month) an error message is displayed.
 ![Invalid month](documentation/website-screenshots/35-invalid-month-input.png)

 + If there is neither income nor expense data for the selected month, a message will be displayed indicating there is no data for that month yet.